ESG Topics A-Z

 A dedicated team led by our Vice President of Global Sustainable Agriculture manages PepsiCo’s sustainable agriculture programs.
 This global team within PepsiCo's Sustainability Office partners closely with many internal functions including Global Procurement, Public Policy and Government Affairs, Research and Development, Communications and our Human Rights Operating Council.
 The team reports up to the PepsiCo Executive Committee through our Chief Sustainability Officer.
 Progress is reviewed by our PepsiCo Executive Committee as well as the Sustainability, Diversity and Public Policy Committee of our Board of Directors on at least an annual basis.

-Our Speak Up hotline is an important component of our governance of culture, ethics and integrity.
+In addition, our Speak Up hotline is an important component of our culture, ethics and integrity governance.
 We encourage our suppliers and business partners to establish their own grievance mechanisms, and we also make the PepsiCo Speak Up hotline available for their use through our Global Supplier Code of Conduct (SCoC).
 We regularly publish information on the usage of our Speak Up hotline, including the number of reports and the categories raised.
-See our latest report here.
-More information on our grievance mechanisms is available on our Human Rights page.
+More information on our grievance mechanisms is available on our Human rights page.

 Policies